OfficeDev/office-js-docs-reference/docs/manifest/extensionpoint.md

 ### MobileLogEventAppointmentAttendee

 This extension point puts a **Log** action button contextually in the command surface for an appointment in the mobile form factor.
-Appointment attendees who have the add-in installed can save the appointment details to an external app in one click.
+Appointment attendees who have the add-in installed can save their appointment notes to an external app in one click.
 This extension point supports functionality for task pane and UI-less.
-To learn more about this scenario, refer to the [Log appointment details to an external application in Outlook mobile add-ins](/office/dev/add-ins/outlook/mobile-log-appointments) article.
+To learn more about this scenario, refer to the [Log appointment notes to an external application in Outlook mobile add-ins](/office/dev/add-ins/outlook/mobile-log-appointments) article.

 > [!NOTE]
 > This extension point is only supported on Android with a Microsoft 365 subscription.